thiagosrpt/MIT-eye-movement/README.md

 <img src="eye-movement-project-thumbnail.jpg">

-## Executing program
+## How to Run

-Download the zip folder with the source code file and open the index.html on the browser of your chouce.
+Download the zip folder with the source code file and open the index.html on the browser of your choice.

+## Roadmap of future improvements
+- Make eyes blink when cursor is too close.

+## License information

+MIT License - Copyright (c) 2022 Thiago Petrimperni

 ## Author

 Thiago Petrimperni
 Student at MIT - Full Stack Development with MERN